 |Increase for a Qualified Child||

 You may claim a full-rate increase in your payment for a child dependant if you are a carer and are single, widowed, separated or a civil partner who is not living with the other civil partner.
 You may claim a half-rate increase in your payment for a child dependant if you are a carer and are living with your spouse, civil partner or cohabitant

 You may get credited social insurance contributions (PRSI) while you are getting a Carer's Allowance.

 You should apply for a Carer's Allowance as soon possible.
 To apply fill in an application form for Carer's Allowance (CR1) (pdf).
+The form includes a medical report which must be signed by the person receiving care and completed by his or her doctor (a medical report is not necesary if you are caring for a child getting Domicilary Care Allowance).
 You also fill in a CR2 form (pdf) if you are caring for more than one person.
-You can also contact your social welfare local office or Citizens Information service for the form.
+You can contact your social welfare local office or Citizens Information Service for the form.

 Note that the application form for Carer's Allowance asks for a lot of detailed information from you.
 The Department of Social Protection has to work out your income and the income of your spouse, civil partner or cohabitant to assess the means of your household.
 The Department must also examine the medical condition of the person being cared for to decide if they need full-time care and attention.
 In addition, the Department must be satisfied that you, the carer, are providing full-time care and attention and are able to do so.
 You can get help with filling in the form from your local Citizens Information Service.

 There are currently some delays in processing Carer's Allowance payments and it may take some time for your application to be processed.
 You may qualify for Supplementary Welfare Allowance while you are waiting for your claim to be processed.